Camps and excursions

 - Japanese or Italian in Year 6 - Year 9

-- Japanese or German (via Distance Education) in Year 10 - Year 12
+- Languages (via Distance Education) in Year 10 - Year 12

-Public Speaking - The College offers debating and public speaking opportunities and enters literary competitions such as the Eisteddfod Literary Competition.
+Public Speaking - The school offers debating and public speaking opportunities and enters literary competitions such as the Eisteddfod Literary Competition.
 Students work with their English teachers out of school time to prepare for these events.
-The College has had several winners and placements in competitions such as Lions Youth of the Year; ABC Heywire and the Calanna Junior Speaking Contest.
+The school has had several winners and placements in competitions such as Lions Youth of the Year; ABC Heywire and the Calanna Junior Speaking Contest.